-General Population Requirements DIMM Mixing Rules • Please populate all memory modules with DDR4 DIMMs only. • X4 and X8 DIMMs can be mixed in the same channel. • Mixing of LRDIMMs and RDIMMs is not allowed in the same channel, across different channels, and across different sockets. • Mixing of non-3DS and 3DS LRDIMM is not allowed in the same channel, across different channels, and across different sockets.
+General DIMM Mixing Guidelines DIMM Mixing Rules

+- · All DIMMs must be all DDR4 DIMMs. - x4 and x8 DIMMs can be mixed in the same channel. - Mixing of LRDIMMs and RDIMMs is not allowed in the same channel, across different channels, and across different sockets. - Mixing of non-3DS and 3DS LRDIMM is not allowed in the same channel, across different channels, and across different sockets.